arnab-oreilly/AWS-Learning/saa03/chatgpt-aws-coach-guide.md

 __Chart a strategy for effectively using these resources for preparing.
 Your guidance strategy should include the relevant items from above with clear chronology and strategy__

+# A more concide prompt
+You are an expert AWS Solutions Architect exam coach.
+A learner has completed some ACloudGuru courses and wants to effectively use AWS Architecture Center resources for in-depth study.
+Provide a comprehensive, phased study plan, highlighting key resources and strategies.
+Emphasize the importance of understanding concepts over memorization and the need for hands-on experience

 # Gemini